radiantearth/stac-api-spec/fragments/filter/README.md

 to the STAC Item Search resource (/search).
 The OAFeat Filter conformance class already requires that these parameters work for GET requests to the Items resource (/collections/collectionId/items).
 POST with a JSON body to the Items resource is not supported, as POST is used by the Transactions Extension for creating Item objects.

 Additional, the implementation must support at least one of "CQL Text" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-text`) or "CQL JSON" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-json`).
-It is recommended that (at least) GET requests support CQL Text and POST requests support CQL JSON.
+If both are advertised as being supported, it is only required that both be supported for GET query parameters, and that only that CQL JSON be supported for POST JSON requests.
+It is recommended that clients use CQL Text in GET requests and CQL JSON in POST requests.

 The Filter extension does **not** require support for the Enhanced Spatial Operators, Enhanced Temporal Operators, Functions, Arithmetic Expressions, or Arrays conformance classes, but implementing these additional conformance